parvathi-p/tt06-verilog-vishal/docs/info.md

 ## how it works

-when a and b varry
+when a and b varies sum become 1

 ## how are you